dotnet/runtime/docs/project/glossary.md

 a complete re-implementation of the .NET Framework with no shared code.

-Today, the [Mono runtime](https://github.com/dotnet/runtime/tree/master/src/mono) is part of unified .NET platform.
+Today, the [Mono runtime](https://github.com/dotnet/runtime/tree/master/src/mono) is part of the unified .NET platform.
 It is optimized for mobile (e.g. Xamarin) and browser (e.g. Blazor) scenarios.

 ### CoreCLR